hollasch/drives/README.md

-drives: Print status of active Windows drive letters
+`drives` — print status of active Windows drive letters
 ================================================================================

-DESCRIPTION
+Description
 -----------

 This command-line tool prints the status of all active drive letters on Windows.